deuill/coreos-home-server/service/README.md

     which run the service under Podman, as well as potential one-off services which copy files around in pre-existing Podman containers.

-  - `quadlet` -- This directory contains configuration for [Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html), aka `podman-systemd.unit`, which allows for generating comprehensive Systemd configuration from more idiomatic templates.
+  - `quadlet/` -- This directory contains configuration for [Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html), aka `podman-systemd.unit`, which allows for generating comprehensive Systemd configuration from more idiomatic templates.
 Most services will be found as `example.container` files, installed under